What is a blockchain asset?

 While a private key is literally the “key” to accessing your blockchain assets, a private key alone won’t do anything if you have no way to connect to the blockchain.

 This is where wallets like Exodus come in.
-Exodus gives you a safe, easy to use, and dare we say beautifully-designed(!) way to interface with the blockchain in order to send and receive funds.
+Exodus gives you a safe, easy-to-use, and dare we say beautifully-designed(!) way to interface with the blockchain in order to send and receive funds.

 An analogy here would be your online banking username and password as well as your bank’s website or app.
 With just the username and password (private key), you can’t do anything.
 You need a way to connect with your bank—website or app (wallet like Exodus)—in order to access your funds.

-Moreover, Exodus allows you to manage multiple assets at once using what’s called a secret recovery phrase, which acts as a “master” private key for all of your assets.
-So instead of having to keep track of private keys for a bunch of different assets, you can use your secret 12-word recovery phrase to secure and manage all the different assets that Exodus supports.
+Moreover, Exodus allows you to manage multiple assets at once using what’s called a 12-word secret recovery phrase, which acts as a “master” private key for all of your assets.
+So instead of having to keep track of private keys for a bunch of different assets, you can use your 12-word phrase to secure and manage all the different assets that Exodus supports.

 While there are other solutions you could use like centralized exchanges that hold onto your private keys (and thus, funds) for you, Exodus believes in sticking to the spirit of cryptocurrency, by giving you control of your assets.